sasasammy/awsPolly/README.md

 # awsPolly
-text/personal note to audio converter
+AWS toy project : A simple text/personal note to audio converter (or Text To Speech)

+Screendhot: